Symbolism of domes: Renaissance

 According to James Mitchell, in the Renaissance the dome began to be a symbol throughout Europe of the unity of religion.
 The astrological depiction of star constellations in the small dome above the altar of the Old Sacristy of the Basilica of San Lorenzo in Florence, has been calculated by Patricia Fortini Brown to represent July 6, 1439 at about noon, the date of the closing session of the Council of Florence, in which the Articles of Union between Eastern and Western Christendom were signed by Latin and Greek delegates.
-Janna Israel writes that the adoption of Byzantine architectural forms in Venice at the end of the fifteenth century, such as low domes on pendentives, helped "in the construction of a more harmonious and seamless history between Venice and Byzantium, glossing over the divisions that had actually defined the relationship between the two powers for almost a thousand years."
-Rudolf Wittkower states that Donato Bramante's plan for a Greek cross with a central dome for St. Peter's Basilica inspired the creation of domed Greek cross churches throughout Italy, acceptance of which was aided by the immigration of Greek scholars to Italy during the 15th century.
-Nathaniel Curtis writes that the large domes of the Renaissance implied "ideas of power, dominance or centralization – as the capitol of a nation or of a state."
-He notes that Guadet said of St. Peter's, "it is less the roof of the greatest of all churches than the covering and sign of this centre to which converges the entire unity of Catholicism."
+The similar dome over the altar of the Pazzi Chapel in Florence, although of lesser quality, likely references the same date.
+Janna Israel wrote that the adoption of Byzantine architectural forms in Venice at the end of the fifteenth century, such as low domes on pendentives, helped "in the construction of a more harmonious and seamless history between Venice and Byzantium, glossing over the divisions that had actually defined the relationship between the two powers for almost a thousand years."

 According to Linda Koch, it has been recognized that Renaissance humanism inspired a general revival of antiquity and attempted to reconcile Christianity with Roman paganism.
-Irene Giustina writes that, in Renaissance Italy, the pointed dome was considered structurally safer but was also "against the rules of antique architecture".
+Irene Giustina wrote that, in Renaissance Italy, the pointed dome was considered structurally safer but was also "against the rules of antique architecture".
 The pointed profile was considered barbarian and timburios were used as much to conceal the dome's shape externally as for structural reasons.
 Semicircular dome profiles were preferred.
-Sylvie Duvernoy writes that the 1450 architectural treatise written by Leon Battista Alberti was inspired by Vitruvius' ancient book De architectura but written from a humanist perspective and, unlike Vitruvius, advocated for central plans because the circle was "the favourite shape of nature".
+Valerie Shrimplin stated that a Renaissance revival of Neoplatonism was influential on the popularity of the circular form.
+Sylvie Duvernoy wrote that the 1450 architectural treatise written by Leon Battista Alberti was inspired by Vitruvius' ancient book De architectura but written from a humanist perspective and, unlike Vitruvius, advocated for central plans because the circle was "the favourite shape of nature".
 Of the nine church designs provided in the book, six were circular or polygonal centrally planned designs, with the polygonal shapes recommended to be drawn with equal angles so that they can be inscribed in a circle.

-Hubertus Günther notes that ancient Roman temples were mistakenly believed during the Renaissance to normally have been centralized buildings like the Pantheon, mostly round in plan but sometimes square.
-Ancient Greek temples were also mistaken to be centralized, domed, cross-in-square buildings, based on misreadings of Vitruvius by Fra Giocondo and Cesare Cesariano.
+Rudolf Wittkower stated that Donato Bramante's plan for a Greek cross with a central dome for St. Peter's Basilica inspired the creation of domed Greek cross churches throughout Italy, acceptance of which was aided by the immigration of Greek scholars to Italy during the 15th century.
+Steve Choate wrote that Bramante's use of a hemispherical dome symbolized Rome's proud past and rising present, drawing parallels between the papacy and the ancient Roman Caesars.
+Nathaniel Curtis wrote that the large domes of the Renaissance implied "ideas of power, dominance or centralization – as the capitol of a nation or of a state."
+He noted that Guadet said of St. Peter's, "it is less the roof of the greatest of all churches than the covering and sign of this centre to which converges the entire unity of Catholicism."